 • a lay person working with or for Religious in the field of anti-trafficking in Europe;

 Friends of RENATE:

-• All are welcome to support in different ways: financially, with skills & expertise, prayer etc;
+• All are welcome to support in different ways: financially, with skills & expertise, volunteering and prayer.

 • They may come from all faith traditions or none;

 • They will receive updates and newsletters.

 Meets once a year and if necessary, further meetings can be arranged.

 - Understand the role and mission of RENATE;

 - Accept their responsibilities and act in the best interests of RENATE;

 - Allocate adequate time to attend meetings and review working board papers and participate at the working board meetings;